-Mind: 50% is a bare minimum for the external partners; a balance of 55-70% can be interpreted as stronger commitment from the external partners.
+Mind: 50% is a bare minimum; a balance of 55-70% can be interpreted as stronger commitment from the external partners.
 Also, this is a safer option, for instance if one of the partners drops out during project execution.

 Yes.
-However, this person has to be directly involved in the project and cannot be a pure administrative person.
+However, the project manager has to be directly involved in the project and cannot be a purely administrative person.
 The amount of effort strongly depends on the complexity of your project: more complex projects probably need more management overhead.

 This is explained in the VLAIO document on the cost model (pdf).

 Yes, they have to account for the fact that they're part of the project for a reason and contribute to demonstrate valorization potential of the project.